MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

 #### 2. Generate haploblock phased sequences:

-This step generates a phased FASTA file per individual and per haploblock by extracting regions corresponding to haploblock boundaries from the VCF file.
-It creates a temporary directory in --out_dir, where it saves the consensus haploblock phased sequences.
-It also calculates the mean and average of the number of variants per haploblock, they are saved in **out_dir/variant_counts.tsv** (with 4 columns: START, END, MEAN, STDEV).
+This step generates a phased FASTA file for each individual and each haploblock by extracting sequence segments defined by the haploblock boundaries from the input VCF.
+A temporary directory is created inside --out_dir, where the consensus phased haploblock sequences are stored.
+It also computes summary statistics on the number of variants per haploblock.
+These values are written to out_dir/variant_counts.tsv, a four-column table containing START, END, MEAN, STDEV.

 NOTE: VCF file has "6" instead of "chr6", which is required by bcftools consensus, therefore create a file chr_map with one chromosome number-to-name mapping per line (e.g., "6 chr6").